-Building information modeling (BIM) is an extraordinarily powerful tool for the design and construction production.
+Building information modeling (BIM) is an extraordinarily powerful tool for the design and construction products.
 Contributing a 3D illustration database of your project, BIM contains all of the design and construction particulars obligatory to virtually perceive and put up your project.
 BIM is the foremost pioneering tool of our time, providing firms with an edge and setting them apart from new companies.
-Despite BIM being far and wide accepted in the Architectural, engineering, construction industry, there still seem to be some pessimistic perceptions on downgrading BIM.
+Despite BIM being far and widely accepted in the Architectural, engineering, construction industry, there still seem to be some pessimistic perceptions on downgrading BIM.

 MYTH: BIM doesn’t have a good return on investment (ROI).